-Since 2005, the Mississippi Arts Commission has been working in arts recovery and emergency preparedness in an effort to support and assist our arts constituents before, during and after times of disaster.
+Long before the COVID-19 pandemic, the Mississippi Arts Commission has worked in emergency preparedness for the arts and disaster recovery to support our constituents before, during, and after times of crisis.
 We are here to help you or your local arts entity in any way possible.

-As coronavirus COVID-19 spreads across the U.S., we recognize that this health concern presents special challenges for the arts sector, especially those hosting mass gatherings, such as performances, festivals, screenings, and the like.
+As COVID-19 spreads, we recognize that this health concern presents special challenges for the arts sector, especially those hosting mass gatherings, such as performances, festivals, screenings, and the like.

-If out of an abundance of caution you have chosen to alter, postpone, or cancel your planned grant activities in response to the COVID-19 outbreak, complete this COVID-19 MAC Grant Change Form.
-Submit the completed form to Kristen Brandt, email@example.com or mail the form to MAC offices at 501 North West Street Suite 1101A, Jackson, MS 39201.
+For Current Grantees: If out of an abundance of caution you have chosen to alter, postpone, or cancel your planned grant activities in response to COVID-19, complete this COVID-19 MAC Grant Change Form.
+Submit the completed form to Kristen Brandt, firstname.lastname@example.org or mail the form to MAC offices at 501 North West Street Suite 1101A, Jackson, MS 39201.

-We would like to take this opportunity to direct our friends in the arts to a few valuable resources.
-Americans for the Arts has released information and tips to help the arts sector prepare.
+Americans for the Arts has created a resource center on their website with an exhaustive list of funding opportunities for artists and arts organizations as well as guidance on re-opening.
 Americans for the Arts is also collecting data and impact stories through this survey.
 ArtsReady has also shared information for event venues.

 Below you will find links to documents and resources that may be helpful to you for emergency preparedness and recovery.

 - Center for Disease Control and Prevention (CDC)

 - Guidance for Mass Gatherings or Large Community Events

 - World Health Organization (WHO)

 Resources for Artists